Target State

 from cocoindex.connectors import postgres

-# Declare the table target state, get a TableTarget
+# Mount a table target, get a ready-to-use TableTarget

 table_name="doc_embeddings",